The employer’s trusted resource for onsite health, fitness, pharmacy and wellness centers

 NAWHC DUES BILLING

-Currently, NAWHC invoices members for dues renewals on the month the member joined the organization.
+Currently, NAWHC sends invoices to members for dues renewals on the month the member joined the organization.
 In an effort to streamline the membership process, we will invoice membership renewals 60 days prior to renewal.
 A member may move their renewal date to accommodate their fiscal year or budget timing.
 When you receive your invoice, let us know if you want to change the date selected for you.
 The bundle administrator for the group may also add/delete/change any member listed.
 This can be done at any time.

 • December 31, 2018 10:34 AM | Deleted user